 REST wrapper to query information about RAID disks on Pod nodes.
 This returns the RAID disk information of all or a selection of RAID disks available in the Pod.

-The disk management extension to the VIM REST API enables support for Disk Management actions
+The disk management extension to the VIM REST API enables support for Disk Management actions eVerb URI POST /v1/diskmgmt/check_disks

 Create a Check disk operation

 Create a replace disk operation